This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Other farmers might also use the geese for meat but Paul’s wife has taken them under her wing so to say.
 To be honest I probably would feel the same way since they’re not only lovely to look at but not as aggressive as other geese I’ve known.
 The three my grandmother use to keep would chase and bite anyone coming through the gate but Paul’s Chinese Geese tend to scamper away if approached.

 There are also dozens of chickens clucking and scratching around the grassier bits of the farm.
-Though it’s possible for hens to lay an egg a day it’s been a wet and cold summer so far so their production has been affected.
-Even so they lay around eighteen eggs a day, many of which are brought to Paul’s work.
+Though it’s possible for hens to lay an egg a day it’s been a wet and cold summer so far.
+The poor weather means that their production has been affected.
+Even so, they lay around eighteen eggs a day.

 In addition to eggs, having chickens on your land will help keep weeds and pest numbers down and their copious amounts of nitrogen-rich droppings enrich the soil.
 And at the end of the day, both hens and roosters can be harvested for their meat.